microsoft/vscode-dev-containers/containers/dotnetcore-latest/README.md

 2. Clone this repository.
 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
 4. Select the `containers/dotnetcore-latest` folder.
-5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
-This will automatically run `pub get` and build the code be for starting it.
+5. After the folder has opened in the container, if prompted to restore packages in a notification, click "Restore".
+6. After packages are restored, press <kbd>F5</kbd> to start the project.
-6. Once the project is running, press <kbd>F1</kbd> and select **Remote-Containers: Forward Port...**
+7. Once the project is running, press <kbd>F1</kbd> and select **Remote-Containers: Forward Port...**
-7. Select port 8090 and open `http://localhost:8090` in a browser.
-You should see "Hello remote world from ASP.NET Core!"
+8. Select port 8090 and open `http://localhost:8090` in a browser.
+9. You should see "Hello remote world from ASP.NET Core!" after the page loads.
-8. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.
+10. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License

 Copyright (c) Microsoft Corporation.
 All rights reserved.

 Licensed under the MIT License.
-See [LICENSE](https://github.com/Microsoft/vscode-dev-containers/LICENSE).
+See [LICENSE](https://github.com/Microsoft/vscode-dev-containers/blob/master/LICENSE).